Skip to contents

 ) +

-• This stage involves identifying extreme values among the average prices of the products listed in the average price table.
+This stage involves identifying extreme values among the average prices of the products listed in the Average Price Table.
 An extreme value is defined as an individual price or average price that for a given test scores a value that falls outside a predetermined critical value and is build on two average price outlier statistics, which are summarised in the Average Price table; see World Bank (2013), table 9.2a and 9.2b for an extensive example.
-The two statisticis contained in this table are the max-min ratio test and the coefficient to variation test.
+The two statistics contained in this table are the max-min ratio test and the coefficient to variation test.

 \[ max-min~ratio = max(p_j)/min(p_j) \]